matteo-rizzo/manually-verified-reentrancy-dataset/README.md

 # Manually Verified Reentrancy Datasets for Smart Contracts

-This repository provides two meticulously curated and **manually verified** benchmark datasets for reentrancy vulnerability research in Solidity smart contracts.
+This repository provides two curated and **manually verified** benchmark datasets for reentrancy vulnerability research in Solidity smart contracts.
 Our goal is to offer high-quality resources that address the limitations of noisy, automatically-labeled datasets commonly used in prior work.
 All contracts in the final benchmarks are labeled according to a **clearly defined reentrancy taxonomy** detailed in our accompanying paper.

 The two primary datasets contributed are: